 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
 It’s free to look.

 Shop around for a mortgage: Check the latest mortgage rates online through Credible.
 They’ve got one of the largest networks of pre-qualified lenders that compete for your business.
-Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible.
+Your goal should be to get as many written offers as possible.
+Then use the offers as leverage to get the lowest interest rate possible.
 You’ll get free, real quotes in under three minutes.
-With interest rates at ALL-TIME lows, now is an incredible time to refinance or take out a mortgage to buy real estate.
+With interest rates at ALL-TIME lows, now is an incredible time to refinance.
+Also consider buying real estate now if you can get a deal.

 Updated for 2020 and beyond.